pantheon-systems/WordPress/wp-content/plugins/gutenberg/readme.txt

 * Refactor CopyContentButton as a core extension to illustrate how to add functionality to the editor outside of blocks.
 * Allow collapsing/sorting meta-boxes panels.
 * Remove dirty-checking from meta-boxes state, fixes issues with default values and updating certain text fields.
 * Defer registration of all core blocks until editor loads.
-Improves ability to hook into registerBlockType﻿.
+Improves ability to hook into registerBlockType.
 * Only trigger select block action when block is unselected.
 * Try new markup for Galleries using lists.
 * Try new subheading editorial block.
-* ﻿Reduce sibling inserter initial height.
+* Reduce sibling inserter initial height.
 * Force an update when a new filter is added or removed while using withFilters higher-order component.
 This improves the rendering flow of filters.
 * Refactor the MediaUploadButton to be agnostic to its rendered UI.
 * Change "size" label to "level" in Heading block settings.